Lawrence Roberts (basketball): NBA

-Roberts was a second round draft pick (55th overall) of the Seattle SuperSonics in the 2005 NBA draft, but was traded to the Memphis Grizzlies in exchange for two future second round draft picks and cash considerations.
-He was signed to a contract on July 10, 2005.
+Roberts was a second round draft pick (55th overall) of the Seattle SuperSonics in the 2005 NBA draft, but was traded to the Memphis Grizzlies in exchange for two future second-round draft picks and cash considerations.
+He signed a contract on July 10, 2005.

 Europe

 After two seasons with the Grizzlies, in July 2007, Roberts moved to Europe and signed with Greek powerhouse Olympiacos on a two-year deal.
 However, in October 2007, he was released from his contract before the season started.

-Without a club and not playing competitive basketball for several months, Roberts was signed by Serbian team KK Crvena zvezda on September 17, 2008, to a one-year contract.
+Without a club and not playing competitive basketball for several months, Roberts was signed by Serbian team KK Crvena zvezda on September 17, 2008, for a one-year contract.

-On September 25, 2009, Roberts was signed to the Indiana Pacers training camp roster, but got released less than a month later on October 19, 2009.
+On September 25, 2009, Roberts signed the Indiana Pacers training camp roster, but he got released less than a month later on October 19, 2009.

-Two days later, October 21, 2009, Roberts signed a one-year contract with KK Partizan.
+Two days later, on October 21, 2009, Roberts signed a one-year contract with KK Partizan.
 With Partizan he won the 2009–10 Serbian National Championship, the 2010 Serbian National Cup, the 2010 Adriatic League and took 4th place at the Euroleague's Final Four in Paris.

 In July 2010, Roberts signed with the Turkish team Efes Pilsen.

 On July 12, 2011, Roberts signed with BC Lietuvos rytas.

 In July 2012, he signed with Bayern Munich.
 In October 2013, he signed with Darüşşafaka of the TBL2.

 On October 2, 2014, Roberts signed with BCM Gravelines of the French LNB Pro A averaging 4.7 points and 4.9 rebounds.
 On February 4, 2015, Roberts left the team citing personal reasons.